ymadoff/ryba/pig/configure.coffee.md

     run only on the first install.
 The property is shared by multiple modules and default to false.
 *   `pig.user` (object|string)
-    The Unix Pig login name or a user object (see Mecano User documentation).
+    The Unix Pig login name or a user object (see Nikita User documentation).
 *   `hdp.pig.conf_dir` (string)
     The Pig configuration directory, dont overwrite, default to "/etc/pig/conf".